lelandg/Computer-Vision-Tools/README.md

 Released as open source under the MIT license.
+(See License.txt)

 Copyright (c) 2011 Leland Green...
 All Rights Reserved.

 * Written as a practical exercise in WPF/XAML and to help me learn the computer